-If you slipped or tripped and fell on someone else’s property in Hoffman Estates, slip and fall injury lawyers from The Kryder Law Group, LLC, could help you recover damages from the property owner or other negligent party.
+If you slipped or tripped and fell on someone else’s property, the Hoffman Estates slip and fall injury lawyers from The Kryder Law Group, LLC, could help you recover damages from the property owner or other negligent party.

 Our Team Has Recovered Millions for Clients Injured in Slip and Fall Accidents

-Our personal injury law firm has a strong track record of recovering damages for clients injured in slip and fall accidents.
+Our law firm has a strong track record of recovering damages for clients injured in slip and fall accidents.
 Examples of a few of our wins include:

 - $3.2 million: For an individual who sustained injuries from a fall on a construction site

 - $1.4 million: For a computer programmer’s injuries from a slip and fall at a work restroom

 - $550,000: For a client who had injuries from slipping and falling in a grocery store

 - $450,000: For a dental assistant who slipped and fell on ice at work

 - $219,000: For a client who slipped and fell in a restaurant bathroom

 - $170,000: For a shopper who was leaving a major retail store and slipped and fell, sustaining injuries